Beehive AthletesVERIFIED UTAH SPORTS STORIES

 Second, the Utah Jazz hold the No. 2 pick.
 If Washington takes Dybantsa first, Utah's decision starts with the next tier of Peterson, Boozer, Wilson, or another prospect.
 If Washington surprises the room, the state suddenly has to ask whether the Jazz would take the BYU freshman who just made Provo part of the national draft conversation.
 That is not a prediction.
 It is the local tension created by the draft order.

-For Utah basketball fans, that uncertainty is part of the draw.
-The state has the No. 2 pick, the BYU freshman has the strongest No. 1 signal, and draft night could turn one college season in Provo into a franchise-defining NBA moment.
+For Utah basketball fans, that is the draw.
+The Jazz hold the No. 2 pick, the BYU freshman carries the strongest No. 1 signal in the class, and draft night could turn one college season in Provo into a franchise-defining NBA moment a few feet up I-15.